zacksmash/clean-af/README.md

 ```

 ## Configuration
-If you run into errors, you probably need to review the [Laravel Fortify](https://laravel.com/docs/12.x/fortify) docs.
+If you run into errors, you'll probably need to review the [Laravel Fortify](https://laravel.com/docs/12.x/fortify) docs.
 This just a frontend starter kit, so nothing is configured for things like 2FA or Email Verification out of the box.

 ### Email Verification
 - Visit `app/Models/User.php` and implement the `MustVerifyEmail` interface.